-Thomas J. and Robert T. Rolfs Assistant Professor of Film, Television, and Theatre
+Thomas J. and Robert T. Rolfs Associate Professor of Film, Television, and Theatre

 B.A., Occidental College